 Tacitus: we have 3 manuscripts written 800 years after the originals

-I could go on but the point it, they are much less reliable than the manuscript tradition we have for the New Testament, yet no-one question the validity of the Roman Empire and what we say we know about it.
+I could go on, but the point is, they are much less reliable than the manuscript tradition we have for the New Testament, yet no-one question the validity of the Roman Empire and what we say we know about it.

 I will link several interesting debates and talks about this since you seem to be a person who likes to research things, which I appreciate.

 Also, despite what you may have been told about the Council of Nicea, at no time was the New Testament ever controlled by any one group.
 This means we can simply compare manuscripts to get back to the original.
 If I give 30 people the Gettysburg Address and ask them to hand copy it, I will get at least 30 varying copies.
-Most of these errors will be things like “to” and “too”. no 2 manuscripts will be the same (most likely), but also no manuscript will contain all the same minor errors, so by comparing all 30 we could easily reconstruct the original.
-Same with the Bible expect that we have thousands upon thousands to compare instead of just 30.
+Most of these errors will be things like “to” and “too”.
+No 2 manuscripts will be the same (most likely), but also no manuscript will contain all the same minor errors; so by comparing all 30 we could easily reconstruct the original.
+Same with the Bible, except that we have thousands upon thousands to compare instead of just 30.

-As to the council of Trent; this was in response to the Protestant Reformation and was not until 1543.
-The books of the Bible had been pretty well established well before Trent (around 400 AD with Athanasius’s 39th Easter letter in 367 and Augustine at the Council of Hippo) but Trent officially canonized the Apocrypha due to things in those sets of books that helped establish Catholic doctrines that the Protestant rejected.
-This is not all that was done at Trent but the only part relevant to your point.
+As to the council of Trent: This was in response to the Protestant Reformation and was not until 1543.
+The books of the Bible had been pretty well established well before Trent (around 400 AD with Athanasius’s 39th Easter letter in 367 and then with Augustine at the Council of Hippo) but Trent officially canonized the Apocrypha due to things in those sets of books that helped establish Catholic doctrines that the Protestant rejected.
+This is not all that was done at Trent, but the only part relevant to your point.

 You misunderstand the argument when you say “If you need the Bible to tell you not to stab people in the neck…” I have already acknowledged that non-Christians do good acts and that Christians do bad acts.
 This does not speak to why things are objectively good or evil.
 We agree that it is wrong to stab people in the neck but again, you have no basis for saying it is objectively wrong though you know it to be.
 If someone disagrees with you, you can call them crazy, but you cannot tell them they are wrong because they don’t have to submit to your opinion-for that truly is your basis.